 Please observe the college rules concerning food, drinks, and smoking.
+The use of tobacco products, including smokeless tobacco and electronic cigarettes, is prohibited on campus.
 NO food or drinks will be allowed in the laboratory.
 Cellular phones are not to be seen or heard in class.
 If your phone (or pager) rings, you may be asked to leave class.
 If you need to be contacted during class for an emergency, the number for the TC campus police is 903-798-3330.
 In an emergency, someone can call this number and the campus police will come and get you out of class.
 In case of an emergency at TC, I am required to have my cell phone in class so we will be notified in case a RAVE alert is issued.